pablotech80/bio_analyzer_APIRest/README.md

 - Commercial use of the project, whether in its original or modified form, is prohibited without express written permission.

 3. **Limitation of Liability**:
-- This software is provided "as is", without warranty of any kind, express or implied.
+- This software is provided "as is", without a warranty of any kind, express or implied.
 - In no event shall the authors be liable for damages or problems arising from the use of the project.

 ---